project Type > Architecture > Healthcare + Wellness

 The 130,000-square-foot ExxonMobil Wellness Center features a three-story glass atrium allowing for views of the campus and the nearby lake.

-ConocoPhillips West Campus integrates new facilities into the existing complex, while enhancing the workplace environment and updating the corporate aesthetic in Houston.
+ConocoPhillips West Campus integrates new wellness facilities into the existing complex, while delivering a healthy, daylight filled workplace and fostering productivity.

-ER One is the first medical facility in the nation designed to cope with the results of large-scale catastrophes including acts of biological or chemical terrorism.
+ER One is the first medical facility in the nation deliberately designed to respond to the aftermath of large-scale catastrophes, including acts of biological or chemical terrorism.

 The client’s vision for this new hospital was to consolidate services in a leading-edge facility—serving the city’s growing population while maintaining its landmark status in the community.
 The redevelopment of the hospital also complements the visions of Central Atlanta Progress and the Midtown Alliance’s blueprint master plan to stimulate new development, provide direction for public improvements, and enhance the pedestrian environment.